 Lily: Well if adored me so much, Mother, then why at our engagement party did I catch him screwing the party planner?

-Delores: Those things happen.
+Delores: (Waves her hand): Oh, that.
 Men have needs.
 Deep, lustful needs that sometimes they have to resolve at the moment.
 You were preoccupied thanking everyone for coming–

 Raquel: And the party planner was thanking Richard for the same thing.

 Delores: All right.
 So it’s not Richard’s.
 Then whose is it?
 I didn’t know you were seeing someone else.
 Not that you have to tell me.
-After all, I’m only the Mother.
+After all, I’m only your Mother.